IUS-CS/c346-fa23-project-team-rocket/README.md

 ## Usage

-This command will build and run the jar from the intellij :
+Combining these two commands will build and run the program :

 `
+./gradlew build
+`
+`
-./gradlew build && java -jar build/libs/animal-simulation-project-prototype.jar
+java -jar build/libs/animal-simulation-project-0.5.0.jar
 `

 Run it from the projects root directory.